-The faculty member should have demonstrated a commitment to student and/or post-doctoral fellow training, advising, and success.
-The faculty member should have a substantial record of successful mentoring of undergraduate and graduate students, and/or post-doctoral fellows evidenced by joint publications with the trainees.
-Evidence of this commitment to mentoring can be through the number and quality of the trainees, as well as the number and quality of publications and presentations made by the trainees.
+The faculty member should have established a reputation as an effective teacher in the classroom and a demonstrated commitment to student and/or post-doctoral training, advising, and success.
+Student evaluations should clearly indicate the quality of the teaching.
+The faculty member should have a substantial record of successful mentoring of undergraduate and graduate students, and/or post-doctoral fellows.